Luxxy-coy/tnthingy/readme.md

 ## Anura OS

 **What is AnuraOS?**

 An entirely local browser-based "OS" and development environment with complete graphical Linux emulation, visually based on ChromiumOS.
 See a demo here, fully in your browser.

-Warning

 Anura OS has only been extensively tested on Chromium and Safari.
 Although nearly everything should work on Firefox, you may run into problems with instability.

-Anura uses the features of a PWA (Progressive Web App) to make its environment work fully offline, providing a virtual filesystem (synced with the Linux emulator), a code editor, and a modular and extensible app system.
-You can even edit Anura's code live while inside of it!

 Anura shows as more of a proof-of-concept with what's possible on the modern web rather than an actual product.
 However, it proves useful in many actual cases and is a useful educational tool.